virtualsquare/v2glossary/README.md

 ## umvu (v²)

 It's a user mode implementation of VUOS.
-It is designed to implement a partial virtual machine for the process it virtualizes and its offspring.
-The virtualized process has a virtualized view of its environment (in opposition to the global view that processes usually have).
+It has been designed to implement a partial virtual machine for the process it virtualizes and its offspring.
+The virtualized process has a virtualized view of its environment (in opposition to
+		the global view that processes usually have).

 It allows the loading and unloading of various modules for different types of virtualization (of the file system, of the devices, etc.).

 See: